-Esophageal varices are abnormal blood vessels that develop in the esophagus.
-They have abnormally thin walls and the blood pressure within them is very high.
-This combination makes esophageal varices dangerous, because they can burst and cause life-threatening bleeding.
+The injections are used to treat esophageal varices.
+These are abnormal blood vessels in the esophagus.
+They have thin walls and the blood pressure within them is very high.
+A burst blood vessel can be deadly.

 American College of Gastroenterology